 It was a revolutionary moment in U.S. history.
 It made clear the need to give female students of all ages an equal opportunity to not only participate, but excel in athletics.
 Today, women’s sports continue to evolve.
 And much of this evolution is thanks to the selfless dedication of coaches.

-When I began my high school sports career, Title IX had just recently been enacted.
-This proved to be very beneficial for me, as I went on to excel as one of the top college athletes, an WNBA player, and now, an accomplished coach across all levels, leagues and genders.
+Title IX had just recently been enacted when I began my high school sports career.
+This proved to be very beneficial for me, as I went on to excel in athletics beyond high school.
+I was a Division 1 college athlete, a WNBA player, and now, an experienced coach across all levels, leagues and genders.

 Skills and athleticism can only get athletes so far.
 For this reason, it’s crucial for coaches to help promote confidence in their players.